 The Mission of the New York Product Stewardship Council (Council) is to promote product stewardship as the priority policy for solid waste management.
-Product Stewardship Policies will shift waste management off taxpayers in order to reduce public costs.
-It can also promote improvements in product and packaging design creating environmental sustainability.
+Product stewardship policies shift waste management off taxpayers in order to reduce public costs.
+Such policies can also promote improvements in product and packaging design creating environmental sustainability.

 Product Stewardship and Extended Producer Responsibility laws and policies create many benefits: